How to brew with kyusu

 Pour the water into the brewing vessel.

-To lower the temperature of water, transfer it into a room temperature bowl.
-The temperature drops by 10 degrees each time.
-Do this as many times as needed to bring to the desired temperature.
+(1) To lower the temperature of water, transfer it into a room temperature ceramic bowl, such as a yuzamashi.
+The temperature drops by around 8-10 degrees Celsius with each pouring.

 Allow the tea to steep and bloom.
 The steeping duration will depend on the parameters you have selected above.
 If you choose a longer steep time, the tea will brew stronger, but potentially taste more bitter and astringent.